Skip to main content

 Climate, Social and Racial Justice

 We are committed to developing ethical Fashion Business practices.
-To achieve this, we are working to embed UAL’s Principles for Climate, Social and Racial Justice into the course.
+To achieve this and promote awareness, we aim to embed the UAL's Principles for Climate, Social and Racial Justice into the course.

 Course units